AsgardCms/Documentation/v2/media-module/linking-media-to-models.md

 You can use the media uploaded in any module you make.

-Lets say you have an articles module, and want your article to have a cover image.
+Lets say you have an articles module, and want your article to have a *cover image*.
 This is when you'll want a '**one-to-one**' relation type.
-If for instance you have a product, which can have multiple images, you'll want a '**one-to-many**' relation type.
+If for instance you have a product, which can have multiple images (a *gallery*), you'll want a '**one-to-many**' relation type.

+In this example, *cover_image* and *gallery* are what we call "zones".
+Zones are basically groups of files, which allows us to get all (or one) file(s) for a specific group, for an entity.

+Zones can be imagined as part of website pages, to which we assign files.

 It is important to note that both types use the same `morphToMany` relation behind the scenes.
 It's only the UI which changes.